 Our books represent the point of view of the author and are beautiful objects of lasting value.
 The authors retain full rights to their work.
 We use the best papers and printers, with manufacturing processes that are low impact and resource conserving.

 Guidelines and Submission Manager for the 2016 prize at 'Poetry Prize' tab; submissions after April 1; deadline is Sept.
 15.

 RED MOUNTAIN PRESS has a full publication schedule for the near future.
+We will read new submissions again in a few months.
 Please do not send submissions without prior arrangement.
 If invited to send your manuscript, use Times or Palatino 12 point font and formatting in Word, without gimmicks, glitz or gyrations.
 We have no fees for regular submissions.
 You may submit by mail or via the Submission Manager.